TanzeelNaqash/REX-CHAT-APP/README.md

 # REX

-REX is a real-time messaging app with direct messages, group chats, user search, and profile customization.
+REX is a real-time messaging app with direct messages, group chats, audio/video calls, user search, and profile customization.
 Stay connected with a seamless, responsive UI and instant updates.
 Now in early access—join us and be part of the journey!
 ---

 ## 🚀 Features